-- 1Intensive Care and Department of Pediatric Surgery, Erasmus University Medical Center – Sophia Children's Hospital, Netherlands
+- 1Intensive Care and Department of Pediatric Surgery, Erasmus University Medical Center – Sophia Children's Hospital, Rotterdam, Netherlands

-In the original article, there was a mistake in TABLE 1 | Summary of findings: microcirculatory studies performed in neonates as published.
-In rows 6 to 10, the wrong references are listed for the findings summarized in these rows.
-Two additional references with findings are missing in the table due to this error.
-The corrected TABLE 1 | Summary of findings: microcirculatory studies performed in neonates appears below.
-The authors apologize for this error and state that this does not change the scientific conclusions of the article in any way.
-The original article has been updated.
+In the original article, there was a mistake in Table 1 as published.
+In rows 6 to 10, the wrong references were listed for the findings summarized in these rows.
+Two additional references with findings were missing in the table due to this error.
+The corrected Table 1 appears below.

-Keywords: Microcirculation, hemodynamic monitoring, neonates, Pediatrics, Critical Care
+Keywords: microcirculation, hemodynamic monitoring, neonates, pediatrics, critical care

-Received: 01 Aug 2019;
+Received: 01 August 2019; Accepted: 02 August 2019;

-Copyright: © 2019 Erdem, Ince, Tibboel and Kuiper.
+Copyright © 2019 Erdem, Ince, Tibboel and Kuiper.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License (CC BY).
 The use, distribution or reproduction in other forums is permitted, provided the original author(s) and the copyright owner(s) are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
 No use, distribution or reproduction is permitted which does not comply with these terms.